itsjoekent-archive/rebuild/README.md

 # rebuild github actions

 Drop these Github actions into any SPA repositories workflow to get started.
+If you're starting a new repository, create a workflow file at the following path in your project `.github/main.workflow`

 ## run-tests

 Checks if the attached repository has a `ci:test` command defined in its `package.json`.
 Updates the pull request with test results and posts a summary to Slack.

 ```
-Workflow TODO
+workflow "Test pushed commit" {
+  on = "push"
+  resolves = ["Test commit"]
+}

+action "Test commit" {
+  uses = "itsjoekent/rebuild/run-tests@master"
+  secrets = ["GITHUB_TOKEN"]
+}
 ```

 The following credentials are required,